reThink23/jehtml/README.md

 # jehtml - Just enough HTML

-A language inspired by Visual studio code emmet abbreviations.
+A template engine / language inspired by Visual studio code emmet abbreviations.
+Great for sketching.
-Tries to use the approach as less as possible, as much as neccessary.
+Uses the approach of just enough similarity to html so you know all the tags, but tries to shorten as much as possible.
+Also tries to avoid like embraced
 ## Includes:
 - Tab based
 - advanced CSS selector